Chainscript/chainscript-js/docs/cli/cshashfiles.md

 ### Pipe the output to chainscript

-It is possible to pipe the output the `chainscript`, making it a powerful tool.
+It is possible to pipe the output to `chainscript`, making it a powerful tool.

 ```bash
 $ cshashfiles -r content.files --